C2006 2014 INTRODUCTION TO MOLECULAR & CELLULAR BIOLOGY II

 (4) to give weekly quizzes (see below).

 RECITATION SIGN UP: Please sign up for recitation using the online form as soon as it is ready and you know your schedule.
-The form should be ready by the first day of class.
-The deadline for signing up is noon on Friday 1/25/13.
+The form should be ready by the first or second day of class.
+The deadline for signing up is noon on Friday 1/24/14.
 Assignments will be posted by 1 pm Monday, and recitations will begin at 6 pm Mon.
 Quizzes will start the following week.
 Students in C2006 may not attend a F2402 recitation (or vice versa).
+You may want to form a study group in addition to attending recitation.

 QUIZZES: There will be weekly quizzes in recitation worth 15 points each.
 The quizzes will be written and graded by the teaching assistants and will be different for each section.
 At the end of the term, each teaching assistant will assign up to 100 points to each student in his or her section.
 You must take at least 8 quizzes to get any quiz credit.
 A maximum of 100 points of quiz credit will be added to your exam total in calculating your final grade.